 Then RCM and EWB built two pedestrian bridges serving several nearby communities to provide better year-round access to markets in Joyabaj.
 This project includes training in agricultural practices to assist locals in making the most of their improved marketplace access.
-In addition, RCM and EWB built a new school in the Joyabaj suburb of Chitom, to replace the cramped, windowless schoolroom.
-The new three-room school with bathrooms and a handwashing station serves a community of mostly Quiche Indians though the sixth grade.
+In addition, RCM and EWB built two news school in the Joyabaj suburbs, cramped, windowless schoolroom.
+The new three-room schools with bathrooms and a handwashing station serve communities of mostly Quiche Indians though the sixth grade.

 RCM and EWB work collaboratively with Guatemalan communities to seek sustainable projects with the greatest impact.
 Often these projects are supported by grants from Rotary International, other Rotary clubs, and individuals and foundations that recognize RCM’s persistence in making a difference.

-RCM recently hosted a delegation of professionals from the Ukraine interested in exchanging ideas around innovation in education as part of the Open World program.
+RCM recently hosted a delegation of professionals from Serbia interested in exchanging ideas around innovation in water treatment part of the Open World program.
 Rotarians hosted delegates in their homes, provided a warm welcome through social events, and arranged for behind-the-scenes tours and talks in many of Milwaukee’s educational institutions and innovation hubs.

 Members build global connections through programs like Open World and other cultural exchanges sponsored by Rotary International – bridging differences and promoting international goodwill.